kaamava/kaamava.github.io/_pages/about.md

    The Vision encoder–Projector–LLM decoder architecture, epitomized by LLaVA.
 Simple yet powerful.
 Foundational for LVLMs.
 And one of my all-time favorite papers.
 </p>

 For my **long-term goals**, I plan to explore several directions: 1.
 Multi-agent systems and agentic RL built on LVLMs.
 2. Applying LVLMs to downstream domains such as healthcare, medical image analysis, and broader scientific discovery.
 3. Developing vision–language alignment strategies that go beyond existing paradigms.
-4. Building unified understanding–generation models that can produce both text and multimodal content, along with RL strategies grounded on such models.
-5. Designing a vision-centric LVLM architecture. **Please feel free to reach out to me to share your thoughts or explore any form of collaboration!**
+4. Building unified understanding–generation models that can produce both text and multimodal content, along with RL strategies grounded in such models. **Please feel free to reach out to me to share your thoughts or explore any form of collaboration!**

 # 🔥 News
 - *2026.08*: &nbsp;🎉🎉 Two papers are accepted at EMNLP 2026 Main!